Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

 assert edge_kinds == ["friend_of", "member_of"]

-Plus nine more covering the happy path, the unknown-episode 404, the page-past-end clamp, the lexicographic later-episode-unlocks-earlier rule, the image-URL composition through the storage abstraction, the focus-mode fallback when no characters are on the page, the right_page cursor (right-edge of a two-page spread), and the silent collapse when a flipbook ordering glitch sends right_page < page.
+Nine more cover the happy path, the unknown-episode 404, the page-past-end clamp, the lexicographic later-episode-unlocks-earlier rule, the image-URL composition through the storage abstraction, the focus-mode fallback when no characters are on the page, the right_page cursor (right-edge of a two-page spread), and the silent collapse when a flipbook ordering glitch sends right_page < page.
 All ten pass; the workshop’s total test count is now 43.

 A small infra trade-off worth flagging: the workshop’s production runtime uses Postgres-only column types —